TobiWo/link-operator-telegram-bot/README.md

 ## Build the image

 I recommend to run the bot as container.
 Therefore a Dockerfile is included in this repo.
-Just head to the folder `docker`.
+Just head to the folder `docker` to check the file.
 The building process needs two build-args:

 * USER_ID
 * GROUP_ID

-This is because the container does not run as root and to prevent file access issues the user-id and group-id for the user of the container are assigned to the actual host user ids.
+Since the bot needs an external settings file (see below) which needs to be mounted into the container (see docker-compose) the new user and group will be assigned to the same ids like your host-user/host-group.
+This prevents any file permission issues.

+Build the image with the command: `docker build --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) -t link-operator-telegram-bot:latest -f docker/Dockerfile .`

 ## Create a bot